zaneenders/sit/README.md

 # Sit

+⚠️ This is heavily written by Ai.
+Probably just use git instead.

 Swift library and small CLI for working with on-disk Git repositories: loose objects, pack indexes, zlib, a compatible index (v2/v3), and basic init/refs/commit flows.

 Requires **Swift 6.3** or newer.